davidekunno93/things-to-do-app-frontend/README.md

 <!-- *make + Add steps button fade out if 5 steps already added -->
 *equalize image sizes of tips on auth page, make fade out fade in with small delay* AFTER MVP UPDATES
+Have quick update edit from taskbar settings be close modal on click?
 **User sign in and out with Firebase - catch login errors** **Earn pts for completing and deleting tasks (will need tooltip explaining)** *animation for dumping tasks*